 8. Enjoy the View from Seminární Zahrada

 Tucked behind the Jesuit College, the Seminární Zahrada (Seminary Garden) offers one of the most breathtaking—and completely free—views in Český Krumlov.
 This peaceful courtyard overlooks the town’s red-tiled rooftops, the majestic castle complex, and the rolling hills beyond.
+It’s a perfect alternative to the paid castle tower if you’re traveling on a budget.

 Related Articles: